skunkteam/types/markdown/types.basetypeimpl.check.md

 ## BaseTypeImpl.check() method

-Asserts that a value conforms to this Type and returns the input as is if it does.
+Asserts that a value conforms to this Type and returns the input as is, if it does.

 <b>Signature:</b>